hpi-swa/ipolyglot/README.md

 <img width="1519" alt="Screenshot" src="https://user-images.githubusercontent.com/9486619/62134314-8d076000-b2e0-11e9-950e-b773f41ac085.png">

-## Blog posts
+## Blog post

-Get some more background on how IPolyglot works, by reading the coverage at the [HPI Polyglot Programming Seminar](https://medium.com/graalvm/hpi-polyglot-programming-seminar-3fd06ffa59d2) by [Fabio Niephaus](https://medium.com/u/20b155c97c55?source=post_page-----3fd06ffa59d2----------------------).
-And thereafter follow on with the rest of the sections below.
+Get some more background on how IPolyglot works, by reading the blog post about the [HPI Polyglot Programming Seminar](https://medium.com/graalvm/hpi-polyglot-programming-seminar-3fd06ffa59d2).
+And thereafter, follow on with the rest of the sections below.

 ## Running IPolyglot on Docker